telefonicaid/fiware-cygnus/flume/README.md

     {"recvTime":"2014-02-27T14:46:21", "temperature":"26.5", "temperature_md":[{"name":"ID", "type":"string", "value":"ground"}]}

-Each organization/tenant is associated to a different user in the HDFS filesystem.

 ### OrionCKANSink persistence

 This sink persists the data in a [datastore](see http://docs.ckan.org/en/latest/maintaining/datastore.html) in CKAN.
 Datastores are associated to CKAN resources and as CKAN resources we use the entityId-entityType string concatenation.
 All CKAN resource IDs belong to the same datastore (also referred as package in CKAN terms), which name is specified with the `default_dataset` property in the CKAN sink configuration.